-INTESOL Worldwide has a strong network internationally with branches all over the world, including Japan, Iran, Nicaragua, Russia and many more.
+INTESOL Worldwide has a strong network internationally with branches all over the world, including Japan, Iran, India, Russia and many more.
 Not to mention the multitude of relationships we have developed with EFL schools and recruiters in TEFL/TESOL employment hotspots.
 We’re well placed to help you find the best teaching jobs.

 The 180 Hour Certificate in TESOL online course is accredited by ALAP (Awarding Language Acquisition for Professionals), a UK based Awarding Organisation.
 ALAP is an accrediting organisation that specialises in the ELT industry.

 ALAP is supported by an esteemed Academic Panel who are all experts in the field of English Language Teaching.
 The ALAP panel oversee matters related to academic quality, ensuring that the value of an ALAP Certificate is upheld.

 For the INTESOL 180 hour Certificate in TESOL, the overall aim is to provide a thorough course which includes a balance between the theory and methodology of Teaching English to Speakers of Other Languages, and to thoroughly prepare our trainees for teaching in any environment including in a Business English setting and with Young Learners.

 This course is open to those with a good academic background, usually graduate status; qualified teacher status, or at least 2 ‘A’ levels or equivalent.
 If you are unsure of your eligibility please email us at firstname.lastname@example.org